Building Project

 Next, the area for the new addition was excavated and the concrete poured for the footings.
 The concrete portion of the walls were poured in the Fall of 2023.
 The year ended on an exciting note with the delivery and erection of steel for the addition.

-Many thanks to Tappé Architects, Inc.; Municipal Building Consultants; the Friends of Melrose Public Library; the Library Board of Trustees; former Mayor Rob Dolan and current Mayor Paul Brodeur; Melrose Planning Director Denise Gaffey; the former Board of Aldermen and the current City Council; the Library Building Committee, and all the patrons and residents whose comments, feedback of all kinds, and encouragement have helped us get to this point.
+Many thanks to Tappé Architects, Inc.; Municipal Building Consultants; the Friends of Melrose Public Library; the Library Board of Trustees; former Mayors Rob Dolan and Paul Brodeur and current Mayor Jen Grigoraitis; Melrose Planning Director Denise Gaffey; the former Board of Aldermen and the current City Council; the Library Building Committee, and all the patrons and residents whose comments, feedback of all kinds, and encouragement have helped us get to this point.